Everyone loves Nutella. But do you ever wonder if Nutella is made up of real chocolate? The simple answer is, “it doesn’t have chocolate.”

 The truth is that Nutella is not chocolate, nor does it contain chocolate as an ingredient.
 However, it does have cocoa powder as a base ingredient that gives it a chocolate-like flavor.

-Though the recipe is secret, the manufacturers list the ingredients as hazelnuts, sugar, cocoa powder, skimmed milk, and palm oil.
-The hazelnut flavor is what makes Nutella truly unique.
+Though the recipe is secret, the manufacturers list ingredients such as hazelnuts, sugar, cocoa powder, skimmed milk, and palm oil.
+The hazelnut flavor is what makes Nutella genuinely unique.
 It gives the spread its rich and delicious flavor.

 These are the ingredients that make Nutella different than chocolate.
-Here is an overview of the ingredients that chocolate and Nutella have.
-To help you know that your beloved Nutella isn’t real chocolate.
+Here is an overview of chocolate and Nutella’s ingredients to help you know that your beloved Nutella isn’t real chocolate.

 Are you wondering just how much cocoa powder is in Nutella?